sehqlr/talks/nixos/slides.md

 ---
-title: Nix and NixOS: Configure an OS with a package manager?!
-How??
+title: "Nix and NixOS: Configure an OS with a package manager?!
+How??"
 author: Sam Hatfield \<hey@samhatfield.me\>
-date: 2019-09-19
 ---

 Hello, LUG!